mohdniyasp/learnings/README.md

 # learnings
-here goes all the learning md's
+here goes all the learning doc's